0xAX/linux-insides/mm/linux-mm-2.md

 Here `__end_of_permanent_fixed_addresses` is an element of the `fixed_addresses` enum and as I wrote above: Every fix-mapped address is represented by an integer index which is defined in the `fixed_addresses`. `PAGE_SHIFT` determines size of a page.
 For example size of the one page we can get with the `1 << PAGE_SHIFT`.
 In our case we need to get the size of the fix-mapped area, but not only of one page, that's why we are using `__end_of_permanent_fixed_addresses` for getting the size of the fix-mapped area.
 In my case it's a little more than `536` killobytes.
 In your case it might be a different number, because the size depends on amount of the fix-mapped addresses which are depends on your kernel's configuration.

-The second `FIXADDR_START` macro just extracts from the last address of the fix-mapped area its size for getting base virtual address of the fix-mapped area. `FIXADDR_TOP` is rounded up address from the base address of the [vsyscall](https://lwn.net/Articles/446528/) space:
+The second `FIXADDR_START` macro just substracts fix-mapped area size from the last address of the fix-mapped area to get its base virtual address. `FIXADDR_TOP` is a rounded up address from the base address of the [vsyscall](https://lwn.net/Articles/446528/) space:

 ```C
 #define FIXADDR_TOP     (round_up(VSYSCALL_ADDR + PAGE_SIZE, 1<<PMD_SHIFT) - PAGE_SIZE)
 ```

-The `fixed_addresses` enums are used as an index to get the virtual address using the `fix_to_virt` function.
+The `fixed_addresses` enums are used as an index to get the virtual address by the `fix_to_virt` function.
 Implementation of this function is easy:

 ```C
 static __always_inline unsigned long fix_to_virt(const unsigned int idx)